Rhizomatica/hermes-documentation/guide/troubleshooting-radio-guide.md

  - Test the buttons and see if everything seems correct (volume, frequency)
  - Check if the radio is too hot, and if it is, there can be a problem in the radio.
 Turn off the radio and contact support.
  - Check that it doesn't smell burnt, if yes, there is a problem in radio, turn it off immediately
+# Check the antenna:
+ - Check the radio to antenna connections
+ - Check if the antenna is well installed and hanging properly in the poles
+ - Check for any broken parts and avoid any elements touching the antenna If all the above checks are completed without identifying the problem, and when transmitting through an antenna, the SWR is still high, proceed to the following steps:

+  - Connect the radio to the watt meter and dummy load
+  - Check the SWR:
+    - - if lower than 2.0 (typically it should be 1.0 or 1.1 in the dummy load), the radio is working fine, and if there is a problem when transmitting with the antenna, the problem is likely to be in the coaxial cable, or in the antenna itself;
+    - - if higher than 2.0, then most likely there is a problem with the cables (or its connectors) or even the dummy load.